🏝️ Gap and Island SQL – Advanced Query Pattern Explained

 • Always ORDER BY a deterministic key (date + tiebreaker).

-• Default window frame is usually fine; what matters is row order.
+• Default window frame is usually fine; what matters most is row order.

 Typical Combos